-Alumni were invited to send a greeting to the Class of 2022 in a short letter.
+Alumni were invited to send a greeting to the incoming class in a short letter.
 Yes, a real printed letter to give them advice, tell them things they should know or simply send best wishes!

 The letters will be placed in the students' rooms for them to find when they arrive on campus for orientation in August.
 Alumni can even identify a specific room that they lived in, and we will make sure it gets there!

 If you haven't already, send your letter today!
-We have received letters from the following alumni to share with the Class of 2022.
+We have received letters from the following alumni to share with the newest class of Vikings.

 Janet Norquist Gonzalez '74: Ghost in the 'French House'